 - 1 tablespoon red wine vinegar or white distilled vinegar

-- 2 teaspoons dark pure maple syrup
+- 2 teaspoons pure maple syrup, dark or amber

 - ½ teaspoon salt

 - 4 cups Brussels sprouts, trimmed and very thinly shredded *see tip